exercism/javascript/exercises/concept/recycling-robot/.docs/instructions.md

 ### 7. Check if a value is an empty array

-Implement the `isEmptyArray` function, that checks if an object is an empty array.
+Implement the `isEmptyArray` function, that checks if a value is an empty array.

 ```javascript
 isEmptyArray([1, 2, 3]);